 Saint John in Antigua and Barbuda

-The Antigua and Barbuda Citizenship by Investment program has a starting cost of $230,000, allows visa-free or visa-on-arrival access to 164 countries including the Schengen Area, and has a processing time of roughly six months.
+The Antigua and Barbuda Citizenship by Investment program has a starting cost of $230,000, allows visa-free, ETA or visa-on-arrival access to 162 countries, including the Schengen Area, and has a processing time of roughly six months.

-Investors will need to spend 5 days in the first 5 years in the country to maintain their citizenship.
+Investors must spend five days within the first five calendar years after registration in the country to maintain their citizenship.
 Additionally, there are no language or cultural tests to qualify for the program.

 aerial view of a bay in dominica

-The Dominica Citizenship by Investment program has a starting cost of $200,000, allows visa-free or visa-on-arrival access to 160 countries including the Schengen Area and Singapore, and has a processing time of roughly six to nine months.
+The Dominica Citizenship by Investment program has a starting cost of $200,000, allows visa-free, ETA, or visa-on-arrival access to 161 countries, including the Schengen Area and Singapore, and has a processing time of roughly six to nine months.

-Investors can include their spouse, children, parents, and grandparents in their application, although this does increase the minimum investment.
-The entire process is conducted remotely, and there are no residency, language, or cultural requirements.
+Investors can include their spouse, children, parents, and grandparents who meet dependency and age requirements in their application, although this increases the minimum investment.
+The entire process is conducted remotely and must go through an authorized agent, and there are no residency, language, or cultural requirements.

 Carriacou beach in Grenada - fast CBI programs

-The Grenada Citizenship by Investment program has a starting cost of $235,000, allows visa-free or visa-on-arrival access to 140 countries including the UK and the EU, and has a processing time of roughly six months.
+The Grenada Citizenship by Investment program has a starting cost of $235,000, allows visa-free, ETA, or visa-on-arrival access to 154 countries, including the UK and the EU, and has a processing time of roughly six months.

-Successful applicants gain the ability to apply for the US E-2 Visa which is a residency by investment program.
-Additionally, there are no worldwide income taxes, wealth, capital gains, or inheritance taxes in the country.
-There are no physical presence requirements to maintain citizenship either.
+Since Grenada has an existing E-treaty with the US, Grenadians can apply for the US E-2 Visa, which is a residency by investment program, provided they have lived in Grenada for at least three years.
+Additionally, there are no worldwide income taxes, wealth, capital gains, or inheritance taxes in the country for tax residents.
+There are also no physical presence requirements to maintain citizenship.

 st-kitts-and-nevis-long